Calibrated Selective Classification: Calibrated selective classification

-Let $\mathcal{D}_\mathrm{train} := \{(x_i, y_i)\}_{i=1}^n$ be a split of available training data sampled from $P_\mathrm{train}$ that is distinct from whatever data was used to train $f$.
+Let $\mathcal{D}_\mathrm{train} := \{(x_i, y_i)\}_{i=1}^n \sim P_\mathrm{train}$ be a split of available training data (ideally distinct from whatever data was used to train $f$).
 For a given perturbation $t \in \mathcal{T}$, let $\mathcal{Q}_t := t \circ \mathcal{D}_\mathrm{train}$ denote the result of applying $t$ to $\mathcal{D}_\mathrm{train}$.
 Depending on the severity of the perturbation that is used (as measured relative to $f$), predictions on $\mathcal{Q}_t$ may suffer from low, moderate, or high calibration error.
-Motivated by distributionally robust optimization (DRO) methods~\cite[][]{levy-dro-2020}, we optimize selective calibration error across perturbations by (1) sampling a batch of perturbations from $\mathcal{T}$, (2) applying them to $\mathcal{D}_\mathrm{train}$ and making predictions using $f$, (3) optionally identifying the $\kappa$-worst\footnote{Not all perturbations cause performance degradation, hence the motivation to only optimize over the top-$\kappa$ worst per batch.} selectively calibrated perturbed datasets in the batch when taking $\tilde{g}$ at coverage $\xi$,\footnote{When not optimizing for one $\xi$ (e.g., when sharing $\tilde{g}$ for multiple coverage levels $\xi$), we instead measure the selective calibration error AUC.} and then (4) optimizing S-MMCE only over these $\kappa$-worst examples (or all examples otherwise).
-See Algorithm~\ref{alg:method}.
+Motivated by distributionally robust optimization (DRO) methods~\cite[][]{levy-dro-2020}, we optimize selective calibration error across perturbations by (1) sampling a batch of perturbations from $\mathcal{T}$, (2) applying them to $\mathcal{D}_\mathrm{train}$ and making predictions using $f$, (3) optionally identifying the $\kappa$-worst selectively calibrated perturbed datasets in the batch when taking $\tilde{g}$ at coverage $\xi$,\footnote{When not optimizing for one $\xi$ (e.g., when sharing $\tilde{g}$ for multiple $\xi$), we measure the selective calibration error AUC.} and then (4) optimizing S-MMCE only over these $\kappa$-worst examples (or all examples otherwise).\footnote{Not all perturbations cause performance degradation, hence the motivation to only optimize over the top-$\kappa$ worst per batch.} See Algorithm~\ref{alg:method}.
 Our method can be viewed as a form of group DRO~\cite{Sagawa2020Distributionally}, combined with ordered SGD~\cite{kawaguchi2020ordered}.
 A unique aspect of our setup, however, is that our groups are defined over general \emph{functions} of the data (i.e., requiring robustness over a broad set of derived distributions), rather than a fixed set of identified sub-populations of the data.
 Furthermore, the number of functions applied to the data can be combinatorially large---for example, when defining $\mathcal{T}$ to be comprised of compositions of a set of base transformations.\looseness=-1